Western Australian Greens: Formation

+Joining the Australian Greens

-The question of whether to join the newly formed Australian Greens became a heavily disputed issue in 1992 with the proposal to join being lost.
+The question of whether to join the newly-formed Australian Greens became a heavily disputed issue in 1992 with the proposal to join being lost.
 Another vote in 1999 was also lost.
 The Greens WA had worked closely with the Australian Greens, but they were still not formal members.
 Finally in September 2003, The Greens WA held a ballot of all the membership on the question of formally joining the Australian Greens confederation.
 There was an 80% vote in favour.
-On 11 October 2003 at the Australian Greens National Conference, The Greens WA were formally accepted as members of the Australian Greens."
+On 11 October 2003 at the Australian Greens National Conference, The Greens WA were formally accepted as members of the Australian Greens.

+Recent formation

 With the collapse of the Australian Democrats, the Greens vote has continued to grow.
 At the 2009 Fremantle state by-election, Greens candidate Adele Carles received 45 percent of the primary vote to Labor's 38 percent, and 54 percent of the two-candidate vote to Labor's 46 percent, becoming the first Greens candidate to be elected to an Australian state lower house of parliament in a single-member seat.
 A later scandal involving former Liberal leader and Treasurer Troy Buswell saw Carles leave the Greens to sit as an independent.
 Carles lost her seat at the 2013 state election.

+On 2 June 2025, Senator Dorinda Cox left the Greens and joined the Australian Labor Party.

+Governance structure

+The Greens Western Australia (Greens WA) operate under a decentralised and participatory governance model that reflects the party’s core commitment to grassroots democracy.
+The party’s organisational structure is based on consensus decision-making and member participation at all levels.

+At the foundation of the party are local groups, which are composed of members in specific geographic areas.
+These groups are autonomous in their operations and play a key role in policy development, preselection, and campaign activities.
+Local groups send delegates to the State Council, the party’s peak decision-making body.

+The State Council is responsible for setting policy direction, managing party affairs, and coordinating with the Australian Greens.
+It is composed of representatives from local groups, elected officeholders, and members of standing committees.
+Decisions in the State Council are made by consensus where possible, or by a supermajority if consensus cannot be reached.

+The party also maintains several working groups and standing committees focused on specific issues such as policy development, electoral strategy, and internal governance.
+These committees are open to members and report to the State Council.

+Office bearers, including the party co-convenors, secretary, and treasurer, are elected by the membership at the Annual General Meeting (AGM).
+The co-convenor model reflects the Greens’ commitment to gender equity, with one male and one female (or non-binary) co-convenor wherever possible.

+The Greens WA’s governance structure emphasizes transparency, inclusivity, and collective decision-making, distinguishing it from traditional hierarchical party models.